The OpenLab, https://openlab.citytech.cuny.edu/

 Users can also add labels through two open taxonomies, allowing navigation by areas of interest or by affiliation with professional organizations.
 In a significant shift from prior academic genealogies, the WST also provides space for both open-ended narrative contributions and a data structure of nodes and relations, so as to build navigable paths that follow the interpersonal and inter-institutional relationships.

-Check out our recent article “The Roots of an Academic Genealogy: Composing the Writing Studies Tree” in Kairos: A Journal of Rhetoric, Technology, and Pedagogy to learn more about the project.
+Check out our article “The Roots of an Academic Genealogy: Composing the Writing Studies Tree” in Kairos: A Journal of Rhetoric, Technology, and Pedagogy to learn more about the project & if you’re in the field, add yourself, your institutions, and your relationships and help grow the Tree!

 Society for Utopian Studies, Digital Presence, utopian-studies.org

-As the current web developer for the North American Society for Utopian Studies, I have reconceptualized and redesigned this professional organization’s web presence.
-I created an interactive, collaborative digital space for the Society, built on the open-source software WordPress / BuddyPress (the same software that powers City Tech’s OpenLab: see ablove) that serves both as an archive and resource for utopian scholarship and pedagogical materials, and as a crucial networking tool for scholars in the field.
-This digital presence also involves websites for the Society’s annual conferences (currently powered by Open Conference Systems); the Society newsletter, Utopus Discovered; Teaching Utopia (a site that aggregates/discusses utopian syllabi/assignments), a utopian bibliography; and activity on social media (Facebook and Twitter).
+As the web developer for the North American Society for Utopian Studies, I have reconceptualized and redesigned this professional organization’s web presence.
+I created an interactive, collaborative digital space for the Society, built on the open-source software WordPress / BuddyPress (the same software that powers City Tech’s OpenLab: see above) that serves both as an archive and resource for utopian scholarship and pedagogical materials, and as a crucial networking tool for scholars in the field.
+This digital presence also involves websites for the Society’s annual conferences (some of which are powered by Open Conference Systems); the Society newsletter, Utopus Discovered; Teaching Utopia (a site that aggregates/discusses utopian syllabi/assignments), a utopian bibliography; and activity on social media (Facebook and Twitter).